codingABI/SenderReceiver/README.md

 Hardware:
 * Microcontroller ATmega328P (without crystal, in 8 MHz-RC mode.
 Board manager: "ATmega328 on a breadboard (8 MHz internal clock)" )
 * DHT22 sensor
-* 433MHz FS1000A sender
+* 433MHz FS1000A sender (distance to receiver ~4m without line of sight with one wall between)
-* 3x AA-Batteries without voltage regulation (I use nonrechargeable AAs, because the sender is outside the house)
+* 3x AA-Batteries without voltage regulation (I use nonrechargeable AAs, because the sender is outside the house, runtime > 1 year)
 * Control LED (blinks every 8 seconds) which can be enabled by a physical jumper
 * Two magnetic reed switches "normally closed" to detect the window state
 * Selfdesigned PCB